COOKIE & PRIVACY NOTICE

 We capture details of IP addresses arriving on our site, only for security purposes, so we can block IP addresses that might be a threat to this website.
 We do not use this information for any other purpose.

 At Kinnear we want to protect the privacy of our clients and all third parties whose data we process in the course of our professional engagements.
-In the conduct of providing our professional services to clients, we may need to collect and use personal data about their directors, shareholders, trustees, clients or customers or their employees, agents or contractors, which we will hold as a joint controller under Data Protection Law.
+In the conduct of providing our professional services to clients, we may need to collect and use personal data about their directors, shareholders, trustees, clients or customers or their employees, agents or contractors, which we will hold under Data Protection Law.
 The following statement will help you to understand how we use your personal data.

 How we process personal data